 Tawaki - the Fiordland Crested Penguin

-Penguins nest along the Lake Moeraki Coastline July through December
+Tawaki Penguins on the Lake Moeraki Coastline

 Wilderness Lodge Lake Moeraki is intimately involved in protecting the penguins and works closely with the Department of Conservation.
 Our trips are carefully run with and do everything possible not to disturb these birds.
 In 1994 the Wilderness Lodge ran a successful campaign to establish a Wildlife Refuge to protect penguin colonies from domestic dogs and ever since has patrolled the coast to ensure the area is kept dog-free.
 We also control introduced predators such as rats and stoats (weasel family) and monitor penguin breeding.
 The Wilderness Lodge is the only company licenced act as a guide to certain sensitive sites.